 - Casting is then taken out by breaking the molds, and they are sent to the cleaning section.

 - The casting is sent to the fettling section, where the unnecessary projections and the adhering sand are removed, and the entire surface is made clean and uniform.

 - Some castings required heat treatment also, which is done during this state only

 5. Testing and Inspection

-- If any defects are found in casting, then they have been completely rejected.
+- If any defects are found in casting, they have been completely rejected.

 That’s it, Thanks for reading.
-If you like this article then please share with your friends.
-If you have any questions about “types of metal casting process” you can ask in the comments.
+If you like this article then please share it with your friends.
+If you have any questions about the “types of casting process” you can ask in the comments.